atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

-In accordance with AtomOne's foundational principles and the discussions surrounding the token distribution, we propose the ATONE distribution mechanism outlined below, reflecting an attempt to create balanced approach that rewards participation, engagement, and alignment with AtomOne's vision.
+In accordance with AtomOne's foundational principles and the discussions surrounding the token distribution, we propose the ATONE distribution mechanism outlined below, reflecting an attempt to create a balanced approach that rewards participation, engagement, and alignment with AtomOne's vision.
 The intent of the distribution mechanism is to *increase* the percentage ownership in the network for the *NO* and *No With Veto* (NWV) votes on proposal 848, but to also